 Remove the Fiberglass

 While you’re not going to be able to remove the fiberglass from the side of a boat, you can remove it if you’re using it as insulation in your home.
 Before you proceed, check with your local recycling facility to see if they accept fiberglass.
-Some of them do while others don’t.
+Some of them do, while others don’t.

 Put the Fiberglass in a Trash Bag

 The process involves removing all recyclable parts other than fiberglass from old boats.
-This includes removing aluminum, steel, copper, brass, oil, rubber, fuel, etc. Once this is done, you have three processing methods for recycling the boat – grinding, incineration, and pyrolysis.
+This includes eliminating aluminum, steel, copper, brass, oil, rubber, fuel, etc. Once this is done, you have three processing methods for recycling the boat – grinding, incineration, and pyrolysis.